TheNoboby12/IIRS_ISRO_Geoprocessing-using-Python/README.md

 - Fundamentals Of Geographic Information System and Remote Sensing

--Introduction to Anaconda, Jupyter Notebook and Overview of Python
+- Introduction to Anaconda, Jupyter Notebook and Overview of Python

 - Numpy and Matplotlib Libraries